-If you are a stockholder of record, even if you complete and return a proxy card, you may revoke it at any time before it is exercised by taking one of the following actions:
+If you are a stockholder of record, even if you complete and return a proxy card or vote by telephone or internet, you may change or revoke your vote at any time before your proxy is exercised by taking one of the following actions:

-- · send written notice to our Secretary, Louis J. Arcudi, III, at our address above, stating that you wish to revoke your proxy; - send us another signed proxy card with a later date, vote by telephone or vote by internet; or - · attend the meeting, notify our Secretary that you are present, and then vote by ballot.
+- send written notice to our Secretary, Louis J. Arcudi, III, at our address above, stating that you wish to revoke your vote; - · deliver to us another signed proxy card with a later date or vote by telephone or by internet; or - attend the annual meeting, notify our Secretary that you are present and then vote by ballot.

-If you own shares in street name, your bank or brokerage firm should provide you with instructions for changing your vote.
+If you own shares in street name, your bank or brokerage firm should provide you with instructions for changing or revoking your vote.